mathworks/FPGA-Adaptive-Beamforming-and-Radar-Examples/mvdr_demo/README.md

 to eventual fixed-point HDL.
 Blocks from the fixed-point toolbox were used to aid in this design for computing the adaptive weights using QR decomposition.

+Two examples for 4x4 and 16x16 MVDR matrix solves have been provided.

 ### zcu111_mvdr_demo ###

 This HDL model uses the same algorithm from the previous design but now integrates